ISIB-Group/inspur.sm/README.md

 # inspur sm Collection

 This repo contains the `inspur.sm` Ansible Collection.
 Inspur server supports ansible management device,Basic management of the server based on restful interface.
+Collections functionality will migrate to the [inspur.ispim](https://galaxy.ansible.com/inspur/ispim) collection, head over to the new collection.

 ## Tested with Ansible